ordina-jworks/ordina-jworks.github.io/_posts/2017-09-04-Secure-your-architecture-part1.md

 # Using a User Authentication & Authorization Server (UAA)
 The UAA server is an identity provider.
 It adds authentication to applications and secures services with minimum fuss.
-It’s primary role is as an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of users.
+It’s primary role is that of an OAuth2 provider, issuing tokens for client applications to use when they act on behalf of users.
 It can also authenticate users with their credentials, and can act as an SSO service using those credentials.

 For using an UAA server, there are some options available:
 * Using a third party for issuing tokens (ex.
 Github, Facebook).
 [Tutorial Github social login](https://spring.io/guides/tutorials/spring-boot-oauth2/#_social_login_github){:target="_blank"}
-* Using [KeyCloak](http://www.keycloak.org/){:target="_blank"} , an open source solution aimed to make it easy to secure your application.
+* Using [KeyCloak](http://www.keycloak.org/){:target="_blank"}, an open source solution aimed to make it easy to secure your application.
 [Tutorial on how to use KeyCloak in Spring](https://dzone.com/articles/easily-secure-your-spring-boot-applications-with-k){:target="_blank"}
+* Using [Okta](https://www.okta.com/){:target="_blank"}, a commercial OAuth2, SAML and general identity management service in the cloud.
-* Implementing your own UAA is not really best practice because KeyCloak covers most of it.
+* Implementing your own UAA is not really best practice since other providers cover most of the use cases.
 [Explanatory video of the UAA server](https://youtu.be/EoK5a99Bmjc?t=4){:target="_blank"}

 ## Enabling Single Sign-On
-Now that we have a way to achieve Authentication & Authorization by applying OAuth2 and JWT, we still have one problem.
+Now that we have a way to achieve Authentication and Authorization by applying OAuth2 and JWT, we still have one problem.
 By having multiple frontends in our architecture, the user will have to log in to each of these applications.
 With Single Sign-On (SSO) we can eradicate this problem by requesting only one authentication from the user.

 ### Enable OAuth2 SSO flow on Zuul service
-The `@EnableOAuth2Sso` annotation on Zuul will forward OAuth2 tokens to the services it is proxying.
+The `@EnableOAuth2Sso` annotation on our Zuul service will forward OAuth2 tokens to the services it is proxying.

 ### Sensitive Headers
 Zuul secures your sensitive headers by blocking these headers downstream (microservice).